-Sunday night I was talking to Selena.
+Sunday night I was talking to Selena, one of the leads of Stepping Stone.
 As a producer in the Hollywood mill, her biggest challenge is holding on to something like integrity.
 Cheating on accounts, on girlfriends, on resumes is so commonplace that it takes a lot of the magic out of movies.
 She produces movies because it’s like making fairy tales come true, but the real danger is thinking that life is like the movies, where you can say witty, cruel things in one scene and all is forgiven in the next.

 The thing about talking to Selena was that I realized when she’s particularly intense about something, she finds a movie analogy to describe it.
-On the foolish hope of Jennifer Lamont ever coming back to her she said she ought to stick her hope in the shower at the Bates Motel.
+Of the foolish hope of Jennifer Lamont ever coming back to her she opined that she ought to stick her hope in the shower at the Bates Motel.

 Speaking of, it’s taken a while for Gail to warm up to me.
 She’s from the Midwest, always polite, so if you ask her how she is, she’ll always say, “Fine,” even if she doesn’t have two pennies for food.
 Working in a diner, waiting for her big acting break, is wearing her down.
 But it hasn’t hurt her sense of humor.

 She got a bit punchy during an audition and let’s just say that Meg Ryan inspired her to really show how much that shampoo moved her.